karhunenloeve/NNTopoLie/talk.md

 But there is a sufficiently good way to use this theory in a general setting.
 We seek for an n-torus with as large as possible n and consider which representants of the respective homology group can be represented by it and subtract the respective betti numbers from the measured ones.
 Then, for the remaining representants, we again choose a k-torus, with k as large as possible, and try to cover as many representants as possible with it.
 We subtract all representants which are also contained in this k-torus and continue until all representants can be covered.
 Since we obviously do not have a torus, this integer equation according to Künneth does not work out and we get a certain surplus.
 On the right hand side we see the dimensions we would need to embed tori with the kth homology groups in a given real space.
 Since the integer equation does not exactly add up, we have written down the smallest and largest possibilities for embedding.

 # Losses on cifar10 & cifar100
 We trained autoencoders for both datasets, cifar10 and cifar100, by adding noise to the images and mapping them to the noise-free originals.
 For our experiment, we use invertible neural networks to model the differentiable structure as the same from layer to layer.
 Due to the structure of the neural network, which makes the upper right triangular matrix trivially invertible with the lower left triangular matrix of a square matrix, we need to double the embedding dimension.
 For cifar10 our estimation is extremely good, that neural network learns the denoising without large explosions of the gradient and in the best possible way starting from 272 neurons in the hidden layer.
 The situation is somewhat worse, but only marginally, for cifar100, where we also succeed in this delimitation well, except for individual parameterizations.
 These are just above our determined threshold.
 We attribute them to noise, since the persistence landscapes were not measured on the noisy but on the original images.
-Of course, the noise is also on a topological space that is quite different from the data.
+Of course, the noise is also on a topological space that is quite different from the datamanifold.

 # Outlook
 After all, I promised that there is a broader application for this theory, which we are already working on and which will also come into practical use in the further course of our work, namely that of time series.
 The so-called sliding window embedding, which I'm sure many of you are familiar with, has been studied by Jose Perea for its mathematical properties.
 Here, the time series are embedded as curves on a torus or densely within a torus.
 This also allows us to determine the torus exactly, provided there is enough data.